tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-adfs-for-safire.md

 # Set certificate validty to ten years to match SAFIRE recommendations
 Set-AdfsProperties -CertificateDuration "3652"
 # Issue a new certificate
+# NB: this will immediately roll over your existing certificate - do not do this if your certificate is in production
 Update-AdfsCertificate -CertificateType Token-Signing –Urgent
 ```